Fatema-ruhi/FDR-comparison-Genomics/README.md

 ## 🎯 Research Objective

-To improve biomarker discovery reliability by integrating hypothesis testing with FDR control methods and machine learning classifiers across groups.
+To improve biomarker discovery reliability by integrating hypothesis testing with FDR control methods and machine learning classifiers across groups of data.

 ## 🔬 Methods